ridgeworks/arithmetic_types/README.md

 ```
 ERROR: import/1: No permission to import arithmetic_types:arithmetic_expression_value/2 into user (already imported from arithmetic)
 ```
-This generally doesn't cause any problems but calls to `arithmetic_expression_value/2` may have to be qualified, depending on which module "owns" the user function definition.
-If `arithmetic_types` is used, a good strategy is to load it first (i.e., before `library(arithmetic)`).
+This generally doesn't cause any problems because any failure by `arithmetic_types` to either expand math goals or evaluate expressions will fail to `library(arithmetic)`.
+In some rare cases calls to `arithmetic_expression_value` may require module qualification.

 #### Getting Started